 Antique workbenches are popular with interior designers who buy them up to use as rustic accent pieces or functional pieces like computer desks and bars.
 We recently saw these classics at an antique festival in Round Top, Texas where they were selling for $1,000 and up.
 My father-in-law Terry and I built our own Swedish woodworking benches 25 years ago now, his was solid oak, mine was maple.
 We took a bench-building class together and followed the plans to the letter.
 The results were massive, sturdy pieces that if thrown off the back of a moving truck would most likely tumble a few times and land upright without a scratch.
 I’ll have my bench forever, no doubt, but my current shop space can’t handle its size.
 Rather than putting it in storage, my wife, a designer at heart, confiscated it to use as a desk in her home office.
-She loves it!
-But she can’t have it.
+“Best desk ever,” she says.